ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * CA/Credential Service

-In this diagram the token/Credential service is a service responsible for issuing workload identities to workloads in the internal trust domain.
+In this diagram the token/Credential service is a service responsible for issuing workload identities to workloads in the same trust domain.
 The credentials are often X.509 based or JWT based.

 High level flows within the diagram